NSombekke/Logic-LLM/blogpost.md

 ------

 #### Language Grounding Results
-The evaluation consists of two stages: first, the conversion of the question into LTL, and then the subsequent conversion of the LTL formula into traces.
+The evaluation consists of two stages: (1) the conversion of the question into LTL, and (2) the subsequent conversion of the LTL formula into traces.

-#### Effectiveness of Problem Formulator
+##### (1) Effectiveness of Problem Formulator
 We aim to evaluate how well the LLM performs the conversion task, especially in cases where it needs to generalize from few examples (few-shot learning).
 The accuracy of the conversions will be reported over the 36 benchmark inctances crafted by experts in the nl2spec study [5].
 We use their formatted intances and prompt the LLM to replaced the propositions a,b,c,d.
 It's worth noting that these sentences are not specific to any domain, allowing us to test the LLM's capability to generalize across different problem domains.
 Through this evaluation, we seek to understand how well the LLM can handle the translation from natural language to LTL, including its strengths and limitations, and to provide insights into potential areas for improvement in future iterations of such models.